Secrets of the Scrub...

 As seen in the photographs below, each ecosystem has its own dominant plant species.
 By rolling your cursor over the first photograph, you will observe the distinct differences in vegetation during the summer and winter seasons in the Oak-Rosemary Scrub.
 Please note: this website feature will work on computers but not on cell phones.
 Although seasonal changes occur in the other ecosystems too, the differences are not as extreme and there are no rollover images.

-1) Oak-Rosemary Scrub: The central portion of the Smith Preserve, observed from an elevated road, is an oak-rosemary scrub.
+1) Oak-Rosemary Scrub: The central portion of the Smith Preserve, observed from the elevated road, is an oak-rosemary scrub.
 The soil has little or no horizontal development, is well drained, and has low nutrient content.
 It is sand, littered with oak leaves and peppered with a unique biological soil crust and Opuntia humifusa (Prickly-Pear Cactus).
 It is a harsh environment with hotter temperatures than other ecosystems in the Preserve.
 Water from rainfall sinks quickly between the sand grains.
 Winds blow the sand and abrade and bury small plants.

 Most scrub plants have shallow root systems to take advantage of water provided by condensation and brief thunderstorms.
 Many plants have waxy coatings, curled leaves (like the Sand Live Oaks in the photograph top right), or needle-like leaves (like the Florida Rosemary shown at bottom right) to prevent water loss by evaporation.
 Animals withstand heat and drought through behavioral and physiological adaptations.
 In spite of the harsh conditions, scrub sites of a few acres or more are thought to support several thousand species of insects and spiders.
 An estimated 40-60% of scrub species are endemic, which means they are restricted to this habitat.
 Historically, lightning has been the source of fire in scrub ecosystems with natural burns occurring every 30 to 70 years.
 After a fire, scrub plants re-sprout from roots or germinate from seeds trapped in the sand.
 Without fire, scrub plants are slowly replaced by other species.
 Florida scrub is one of the oldest and most endangered natural plant communities in the United States.
 All scrub communities are listed on the Florida Natural Area Inventory as imperiled, most due to urban encroachment.